 - Where You Are Located: Depending on where you filed for divorce, the court system may schedule trials quicker than other areas.
 Some counties are busier than others, and the process will take longer in these areas.

 - The Judge Assigned to the Case: The Judge plays an essential role in the case and the length of the custody battle.
 Some judges take their time deliberating, which means they are carefully considering the details of your case.
 It also means a more prolonged custody battle.
 The Judge may require your appearance in court on multiple occasions, or it may be just one appearance.
 Some judges come to a decision quickly, and others require more time.

 - The Attorney Handling Your Case: The level of skill and experience of both attorneys involved in the case can impact the length of the child custody battle.
 If you have a great divorce attorney on your side, it benefits your case and your ability to reach a resolution quicker.
 If the opposing party has a great attorney, it can make it more challenging to reach a resolution you will be able to accept.

 - The Details of Your Case: The specific situation being considered in your child custody battle is important when attempting to determine how long it will take to resolve.
 In some cases, there is a history of violence.
 This type of history could make the Judge’s decision easier.
 When there is a reason for the Judge to consider one parent unfit, the custody case could end sooner than expected.

-Do you need help with your Orange County, California child custody case?
-Get in touch with one of the experienced divorce attorneys at The Maggio Law firm today so we can assist you in preparing your case.
+Do you need help with your Orange County child custody case?
+Get in touch with one of the experienced divorce attorneys at Maggio Law today so we can assist you in preparing your case.